Nuv09/IT462_BigData_GooglePlay/README.md

   data/raw/Google-Playstore.csv

 ---
-## Setup Instructions (For Team Members)
+## Setup Instructions
 Follow these steps to run the project correctly:

 ## ❗ Important Notes
-All preprocessing logic must be written inside the Scala source files located in:
+- All preprocessing logic must be written inside the Scala source files located in:
--
 ```bash
 src/main/scala/
 ```
+- Spark version: 3.5.8
+- Scala version: 2.12.18

 ### 1️⃣ Download SBT
 Using this Link:
 ```bash